greco-project/pvcompare/docs/model_assumptions.rst

 Therefore, the share of electrical energy consumption for cooking is subtracted from the total electrical energy consumption before adding the total energy consumption for cooking.
 Electricity demand does not cover space heating nor hot water.
 For this reason, the electrical share of space heating and hot water is subtracted from the electricity demand.

-The annual electricity demand is calculated by the following procedure:
+The annual electricity profile is calculated by the following procedure:

-1)  the national residential electricity consumption for a country is calculated with the following procedure.
+1)  The national residential electricity consumption for a country is calculated with the following procedure.
 The data for the total electricity consumption [1] as well as the fractions for space heating (SH) [2], water heating (WH) [3] and cooking [4] [5] are taken from `Odyssee Project of Enerdata <https://odyssee.enerdata.net/database/>`_.